Live Webinar: Linux Attack and Defend Episode 9: Sneakers

 This month, Larry Pesce, our Director of Research, will lead a discussion about Software Defined Radio platforms.
 In this webinar, you’ll examine a few interesting software packages (with demos) to begin your exploration of the RF spectrum.
 You’ll also discuss what the advent of SDR can do to change the landscape for C&C, data exfiltration and information gathering.

-Bad actors continue to target our Linux systems.
-With a small amount of effort, we can detect their first access to the system and stop them before they move laterally.
+Bad actors will target our Linux systems.
+With a small amount of effort, we can detect their first access to the system and stop them before they move laterally throughout.
 But how did they get into our systems in the first place?
-And what are the procedures for a swift...
+And what are the procedures for a...